The Ultimate Compass

 The greatest honor a Roman could receive was a triumph, a victory procession through Rome.
 The general rode crowned with laurel, hailed as near-divine.
 But behind him stood a slave whose only job was to whisper: "Respice post te.
 Hominem te esse memento."
 Look behind you.
 Remember you are only mortal.

 I've always loved this image.
-Not because it's poignant (though it is), but because it's useful.
-A whisper, delivered at the pinnacle of human glory, cuts through everything.
-It shows you what's real.
+Not because it’s poetic (though it is), but because it’s useful.
+A whisper, delivered at the height of glory, cuts through illusion.
+It shows you what’s real.
 And no one understood this better than Marcus Aurelius, a man who had everything Rome could offer and spent his private hours reminding himself it meant nothing.

 In his Meditations, Aurelius doesn't just say you're going to die and leave it at that.
 He does something sharper.
 He reframes mortality into a question: